 One key for any company competing in the global marketplace is to understand diverse cultures.
 The globalization of business and changing demographic trends present organizations with a culturally diverse workforce, creating both challenge and risk.
-Globalization will help in understanding needs of current constituents, as well as future clients.
-By learning about various cultures, organizational members are able to understand that other companies' missions and objectives are not vastly different from their own, and that they need not surrender their company loyalty to interact and negotiate with others.
+Globalization will help in understanding needs of current constituents as well as future clients.
+By learning about various cultures, organizational members are able to understand that other companies' missions and objectives are not vastly different from their own.
+Members also understand that they need not surrender their company loyalty to interact and negotiate with others.

-Chief executive officers of U.S. corporations have cited four challenges managers must overcome to remain competitive:
+Chief executive officers of U.S. corporations have cited three challenges that managers must overcome to remain competitive:

-- Globalizing the firm's operations to compete in the global village - Leading a diverse workforce - Encouraging positive ethics, character, and personal integrity - Advancing and implementing technological innovation in the workplace - 5.
+- Globalizing the firm's operations to compete in the global village - Leading a diverse workforce - Encouraging positive ethics, character, and personal integrity - 5.
 Why is diversity such an important issue?
 Is the workforce more diverse today than in the past?

 Diversity helps organizations in many ways.
 Some organizations recognize the potential benefits of aggressively working to increase the diversity of their workforces.
 People work best when they are valued and when diversity is taken into account.
 When people feel valued, they build relationships and work together as a team.
 Managing diversity helps companies become more competitive.
 The population is much more diverse than it has ever been.
 Whether the business is service- or product-oriented, the constituents and clients of the company must be understood in order to satisfy their needs.
 New ideas come from analyzing old problems differently.
-Diverse work-forces assist in seeing traditional problems in a new frame of reference.
-Today's workforce is definitely more diverse than past workforces.
+Diverse workforces assist in seeing traditional problems in a new frame of reference.